hypestyle/core/docs/guide/utilities/effects/text-shadow.md

 # Text Shadow

-Read about how to use the Text Shadow effect to an element
+Read about how to use the Text Shadow effect to an element.

 | Class       | Properties                                                                       |
 | ----------- | -------------------------------------------------------------------------------- |